student-IH-labs-and-stuff/lab_manipulating_data_multiple_sources/README.md

     * Customer
     * Territories
     * Product
-2. Plot the following visualisataions using the connected tables in a report:
+2. Plot the following visualisations using the connected tables in a report:
     * Quantity of products sold in each region by category
     * Show total sales amount by year
     * Show total sales by category and drill down by subcategory to share further insights
     * Use a line chart to show total sales over time by Month.
-3. Now connect the  database ``Budget_pdf`` to your PowerBi workbook.
-Edit the various column names and merge all tables into one query named ``Budget_pdf``
+3. Now connect the  database ``Budget_pdf`` to your PowerBI workbook.
+Edit the column names as appropriate and merge all tables from the pdf into one query named ``Budget_pdf``
 4. Plot a bar chart comparison of Budget against actual sales and filter out the year 2017.
-5. Open mySQl and create the database classicmodels by running the script ``mysqlsampledata`` located in the ``Files for lab`` folder.
+5. Open your MySQl client and create the database classicmodels by running the script ``mysqlsampledata`` located in the ``Files for lab`` folder.
 Next step is to connect to the SQl database ``classicmodels`` from PowerBI as a new data source and select the follwoing tables:
     * offices
     * payments
     * products